-- Installation of automatic doors, accessibility ramps or improvements to doorways, entryways, stairs, patios, walkways or porches which clearly improve the accessibility of an existing building and are in accordance with the Ontario Building Code and Provincial standards. - For any existing building which was constructed prior to 2012, any permanent interior improvements related to meeting the requirements of the Ontario Building Code and Provincial standards for accessibility; and - The services of a professional engineer or architect to design the improvements.
+Installation of automatic doors, accessibility ramps or improvements to doorways, entryways, stairs, patios, walkways or porches which clearly improve the accessibility of an existing building and are in accordance

+For any existing building which was constructed prior to 2012, any permanent interior improvements related to meeting the requirements of the Ontario Building Code and Provincial standards for accessibility; and

-The building accessibility improvement grant will be a maximum of \$5,000 or 50% of the eligible costs, whichever is less.
+The building accessibility improvement grant will be a maximum of \$5,000 or 50% of the eligible costs,

-The façade improvement quidelines in Section 4.5 will apply to any application under this program.
+The facade improvement quidelines in Section 4.5 will apply to any application under this program.

-- Where an applicant is eligible for any other grant or loan given under any jurisdiction (municipal, Provincial, federal, etc.), the applicant will not be eligible for this grant.
-However, consideration may be made to providing this grant to a property designated under the Ontario Heritage Act and which has received a heritage property - As indicated under the eligible costs, the improvements must meet or exceed the minimum requirements of the Ontario Building Code that is in force at the time of the application or any applicable Provincial or federal accessibility guidelines. - The Township will consider its available Accessibility Evaluation Checklists or other applicable Township guidelines to inform the assessment of eligibility.
+Where an applicant is eligible for any other grant or loan given under any jurisdiction (municipal, Provincial, federal, etc.), the applicant will not be eligible for this grant.
+However, consideration may be made to providing this grant to a property designated under the Ontario Heritage Act and which has received a heritage property

+As indicated under the eligible costs, the improvements must meet or exceed the minimum requirements of the Ontario Building Code that is in force at the time of the application or any applicable Provincial or

+The Township will consider its available Accessibility Evaluation Checklists or other applicable Township guidelines to inform the assessment of eligibility.
 At its sole discretion, the Township may require completion of this checklist in support of an application under this program.
-In its sole opinion, if the proposed works do not generally meet the applicable requirements contained in the Township's current accessibility checklist or other Township requirements, the Township may refuse an application.
+In its sole opinion, if the proposed works do not generally meet the applicable requirements contained in the Township's current accessibility checklist